saumark/page_object_model/README.md

 Command to install after installing python:
 > pip install <package_name>

-Run the run_me.bat to execute the tests
+Run the "run_me.bat" to execute the tests in chrome

+Run "run_me.bat" from command line by passing in firefox as an argument to execute the test in firefox